Table of Contents

 - Is Detox Alone a Cure for Addiction?

-Opiate detoxification is the first step an addicted person will need to take on the road to recovery from addiction.
-Enrolling in such a program can be frightening, however, especially for people who can’t even remember what it might be like to go a few hours, let alone a few days, without a hit of the drugs they are accustomed to taking.
-Reading up on the process might ease some fears and give these people the confidence they’ll need to move forward with their plans and begin to fight for their sobriety.
+Opiate detoxification, or detox, is the first step an addicted person will need to take on the road to recovery from addiction.
+Enrolling in a detox program can be frightening, however, especially for people who can’t even remember what it might be like to go a few hours, let alone a few days, without the drugs they are accustomed to taking.
+However, being prepared for the process may help ease some fears and keep a positive outlook.

 What Types of Drug Addictions Can Be Addressed Through Opiate Detox?